 About the Energy Days

 Organised by local public and private organisations, Energy Days are activities and events that raise awareness of energy efficiency and renewables.
-Any activity can be an Energy Day – from a workshop, to a competition, to a tour of a power station – all engage citizens and energy stakeholders in building the Energy Union.
+Any activity can be an Energy Day – from a workshop, to a competition, to a tour of a power station – provided it engages citizens and energy stakeholders in building the Energy Union.

-Energy Days take place throughout the month of June.
+Energy Days take place throughout the months of May and June.
 They can last any length of time.
 Some last just a few hours, others a whole week.
 An Energy Day can also be repeated on different days to reach as many people as possible.
 The Energy Days map shows when activities are taking place near you.

 Activities and events take place across all of Europe.
 Organisers can prepare an Energy Day for any size of area – from a local community to an entire region.
 The activities can take place in public or private buildings or even the open air.
 Previous events have taken place in schools, marketplaces and conference centres, and many other places.